Tennessee State Route System: History

 Governor Austin Peay, who was elected in 1922, made road-building a central issue of his campaign.
 At the time, Tennessee was known as a "detour state", with many of its roads in poor condition compared to those of neighboring states.
 In 1924, the state implemented a two-cent gasoline tax for the purpose of improving roads, and throughout the 1920s, the department paved much of the newly-established state route system.
 As automobile usage increased over the next several decades, additional routes were added to the system.
 During this time, the state started using suffixed and special routes.
 Special designations included "-A" for alternate, "-Byp" for bypass, "-Bus" for business routes, "-Conn" and "-Spur" for connector and spur routes, and "-Temp" for temporary routes.
 By the time of the creation of the Interstate Highway System in 1956, the system had grown to approximately 8,400 mi and roughly 170 numbered highways, including many special routes.
-Additional thoroughfares that connected to Interstate Highways were designated taken over by the highway department in the years afterwards.
+Additional thoroughfares that connected to Interstate Highways were designated and taken over by the highway department in the years afterwards.
 In 1972, the Tennessee Department of Highways was renamed the Tennessee Department of Transportation (TDOT).